May will defeat Corbyn in UK election: Tony Blair

 “If the polls are right, we know who's going to be Prime Minister on 9 June.
 That's not the issue,” Blair told Sky News on Thursday.
-“It'll be Theresa May if the polls are right”, presstv.ir reported.
+“It'll be Theresa May if the polls are right.”

 According to an ICM opinion poll for the Guardian newspaper released on Monday, 48 percent of British voters said they would vote for the Conservative Party, while support for Labour hovered at around 27.